Overview

 • the North American Industry Classification System (NAICS) code(s) by which your organization is classified, and that fall under the scope of your OHSMS

-• the scope to which your OHSMS has been developed and implemented (provide the scope identified on your official certificate, if you have implemented ISO 45001 or OHSAS 18001 or, if you don’t have a certificate, provide the scope that the third-party auditor used to conduct the audit)
+• the scope to which your OHSMS has been developed and implemented (provide the scope identified on your official certificate, if there is no scope provided on the certificate, provide the scope that the third-party auditor used to conduct the audit)

 • the total number of workers in your organization